garyfleming/beyond-frameworks/beyond-frameworks.md

 ![](images/great-dane.jpg)

 ^ On the other end of the spectrum from the sausage dog, we have the Great Dane.
-As a bread, they tend to be exceptionally friendly, very nervous of other dogs (hence the Scooby Doo stereotype), and absolutely massive.
+As a breed, they tend to be exceptionally friendly, very nervous of other dogs (hence the Scooby Doo stereotype), and absolutely massive.
 ^ The problem with big dogs like this are, sadly, manifold.
 From joint issues to weak hearts, they have a lifespan of 8-10 years.

 ---